englekk/handbook-docs/Fuse/09 - Navigation.md

 ### GoBack

-The behavior of `GoBack` depends on the type of navigation context (`TargetNode`) it's performed on:
+The behavior of `GoBack` depends on the type of navigator (`TargetNode`) it's performed on:

 - @(LinearNavigation) – Navigates to the page occurring before the current page.
 - @(HierarchicalNavigation) – Navigates one level up in the hierarchy, i.e. the page most recently navigated to.
 - @(DirectNavigation) – Does nothing.

+*Keep in mind that the `TargetNode` property must be set to the parent Panel which contains a Navigation behavior, not to the behavior itself.*

 > ### $(WhileCanGoBack)